MikeyJ-Eng/eleventy-base-blog/content/about/index.md

 ---
 # About Me

 Hi, everyone.
-I'm using eleventy as part of my Web Design course.
+I'm using eleventy as part of my TCG Web Design Bootcamp.
 I'll be storing some of the course task results here, and I might eventually use it (or GitHub) for showcasing my work.